 |Other Website||Other website associated with the contact||Any format will be accepted||Both|

 |Assignee||The Keela user that is the assignee of the contact||Any format will be accepted as long as it matches the name of the user on the Keela Account||Both||Stefania|

 *A Company Name can be added to any Name Type column marked with an asterisk, as long as you mark that contact as a Company under 'Contact Type'.

 Should I change the Headers of the columns in my Data Spreadsheets to match Keela's?

 Yes!
 We recommend changing the headers of your data spreadsheet to exactly match the Field names in the Accepted Fields table above wherever possible.
-This is because we have a magic tool (okay, it's not magic) that is able to match up these headers during the Import process.
-If you ensure that these headers match exactly, you'll save yourself a bunch of time later on!
+If you ensure that these headers match exactly, Keela will match the incoming fields automatically!